 Newroz Kebab (Kurdish)

-The food here is distinctly Kurdish, incorporating flavors from Turkey, Iraq, Iran, and Syria into its menu.
+The food at Newroz is distinctly Kurdish, incorporating flavors from Turkey, Iraq, Iran, and Syria into its menu.
+If you’re looking for kebab, delicious falafel, hummus, or divine baklava. you’ve come to the right place.

 The kebabs, of course.